rezlerski/taintguard/README.md

 > This package is a *reference implementation / idea starter* for span-based taint tracking and guardrails around LLM prompts.
 It is **not** a drop-in security control and comes **without guarantees**.
 Use it for exploration, prototypes, or as a basis for your own hardened implementation.
 > For any production use, perform your own threat modeling, add comprehensive tests, and combine with defense-in-depth controls (rate limiting, moderation, output validation, allowlists, human review, etc.).

 Span-based taint tracking for LLM prompts (TypeScript-first).
 Keep untrusted text from hijacking system instructions or tools.
-Fence low-trust data, enforce policies before the call, guard the stream token-by-token, and gate tool use by provenance.

 ## Why taintguard?

 Prompt injection thrives on mixing instructions with data.
-Regex-only filters are brittle. taintguard labels every text span with a trust level (root/trusted/low/unknown).
+Regex-only filters are brittle.

 ## Features

 🧱 Prompt fencing: XML-like <DATA trust="low">…</DATA> by default
 🔎 Preflight detection: jailbreak/role-hijack/developer mode/tool-trigger patterns
-💧 Leakage controls: deny lists for API keys, passwords, tokens
 🌍 Language packs: English & German rules out of the box
 🧪 Property tests: adversarial fuzzing (zero-width, homoglyphs, spacing) with fast-check